 The British North America Act gave provincial legislatures full power to form, recognize, and control all professional groups.
 As a result, the AIC could not gain professional status for its membership country-wide, and each province was required to form its own professional body for this purpose.
 In April 1947, the BC Legislature passed the Agrologists Act, creating the British Columbia Institute of Agrologists (BCIA) with BCIA's Bylaws in effect on June 1, 1947.

 As it is today, the role of the Institute is to protect the public interest by governing the professional conduct of its Registrants and protecting the province's natural resources.
 The agrology profession in 1947 was narrowly defined by today's standards, applying almost exclusively to those working in the agri-food industry.

 In 2003, a new Agrologists Act broadened the focus to include the environment and natural resources.
 The new Act was part of a government policy to place greater reliance on the professions for regulating professional behaviour and setting and maintaining professional standards.

 On February 5, 2021, The Cabinet of British Columbia repealed the Agrologists Act and enacted the Professional Governance Act (PGA).

 The enactment of the PGA also strengthened government oversight by establishing the Office of the Superintendent of Professional Governance (OSPG) under the Ministry of the Attorney General.
-The OSPG oversees the governance of the current five regulatory bodies, administers the PGA, conducts investigations and audits, researches and develops best governance practices, and takes compliance actions such as issuing directives.
+The OSPG oversees the governance of the current six regulatory bodies, administers the PGA, conducts investigations and audits, researches and develops best governance practices, and takes compliance actions such as issuing directives.
 The OSPG's mandate does not include oversight of individual professionals.